PrincetonUniversity/gpu_programming_intro/05_cuda_libraries/README.md

 Run the commands below to examine the libraries:

 ```
-$ module show cudatoolkit/11.4
+$ module show cudatoolkit/11.7
-$ ls -lL /usr/local/cuda-11.4/lib64/lib*.so
+$ ls -lL /usr/local/cuda-11.7/lib64/lib*.so
 ```

 ## Example

-Make sure that you are on the head node:
+Make sure that you are on the `adroit5` login node :

 ```
 $ hostname
-adroit4
+adroit5
 ```

 Instead of computing the singular value decomposition (SVD) on the CPU, this example computes it on the GPU using `libcusolver`.
 First look over the source code: